lauringlab/variant_pipeline/tutorial/README.md

 git pull
 ```

 This should be executed from somewhere in  the variant_pipeline directory and  will "pull" the most update version from github.
-If you have modified any of the files you will be asked to commit those changes before you can execute "git pull".
-Without getting to much into git.
+If you have modified any of the files (and this is unlikely) you will be asked to commit those changes before you can execute "git pull".
+Without getting too much into git.

 ```
 git commit -am "committing before a pull"
 ```

 will commit your changes and label them "committing before a pull".
 You can now pull.

-Now we are ready to begin the tutorial.
-Let's go there now.
+Now the code for the variant pipeline is installed in your home directory in a sub-directory called variant_pipeline.
+We are ready to begin the tutorial.
+Let's go there now, by moving to a subdirectoy within the variant_pipeline directory.

 ```
 cd variant_pipeline/tutorial